 Institutional Report – Spring 2016

-The institution began preparing for this report the day we received the Commission Action Status Letter in 2011.
-There are nine components in the Institutional Report linked to four WSCUC Standards and 39 Criteria for Review (CFRs).
+TCSPP began preparing for this report the day the Commission Action Status Letter was received in 2011.
+There were nine components in the Institutional Report linked to four WSCUC Standards and 39 Criteria for Review (CFRs).
 The components address themes of continuous improvement, capacity of an institution, and educational effectiveness.

 The Institutional Report (self-study) describes TCSPP’s accreditation history, including the most recent team report and Commission action letters; a self-review of the Standards and CFRs in the context of TCSPP’s capacity and infrastructure, strengths, weaknesses, priorities, and plans for achieving compliance with the Standards and institutional improvement.
 To review the report, please click here.